Dean's Weekly Message

 On Friday, June 16, we welcomed the School of Medicine’s new residents and interns to campus.
 This is an impressive, talented group and we look forward to their contributions.

 Earlier this month, the CU Cancer Center celebrated the establishment of the Paul R. O’Hara II Endowed Chair in Esophageal Cancer, made possible with a gift of $3.15 million from Katy and Paul Rady.
-They established the chair in gratitude for the high-quality, personalized care that Katy’s brother, Paul R. O’Hara II, received here from Madeleine Kane, MD,
+They established the chair in gratitude for the high-quality, personalized care that Katy’s brother, Paul R. O’Hara II, received here from Madeleine Kane, MD, PhD, professor of medicine.
+With this generous gift, Katy and Paul Rady are ensuring that future patients will also receive excellent care on our campus and that our research efforts here will contribute to a cure.
+We are grateful for their support.

 The Building Better Babies Symposium on May 31 was a showcase of the impressive research on the Anschutz Medical Campus related to the developmental origins of health and disease, a concept that builds on the strong epidemiological evidence and animal-study models indicating that major chronic diseases have origins in utero and during early childhood.
 The goal of the symposium, one of the first events organized by the recently formed Building Better Babies Program on our campus, is to promote understanding of the links between an adverse early life environment and later disease and to explore new approaches for intervention.
-No less authority than our own Richard Johnston, Jr., MD, emeritus professor of
+No less authority than our own Richard Johnston, Jr., MD, emeritus professor of pediatrics, former medical director of the March of Dimes, and a world leader in immunology and inflammation research, noted that the symposium was a major event, telling the organizers: “I do not recall as successful an effort like this in the 17 years that I’ve been part of the med school.
+You did a great thing for this campus and, potentially, for perinatal health.”
+If you were unable to attend, I urge you to look at the event program, contact the organizers and participants, and encourage you to continue to pursue this kind of valuable, collaborative science.

 The School of Medicine’s Academy of Medical Educators is accepting applications for its skills-based Teaching Certificate Program.
 The yearlong self-directed program is designed for basic science and clinical teachers and fellows and senior residents who wish to improve their direct teaching skills in the setting where they work, whether that is at the bedside, in a lecture or in a procedure-based setting.
 Participants can tailor the content of the program to their learning needs.
 The online application is available on the Academy’s website and is due Friday, June 30.